Yubico/yubikit-android/yubikit/README.md

         }
     }
     ```
-6. Open an ISO/IEC 7816 connection from YubiKey session (NfcSession or UsbSession), check ATR, create APDU, and then execute it.
+**Step 6** Open an ISO/IEC 7816 connection from YubiKey session (`NfcSession` or `UsbSession`), check ATR, create APDU, and then execute it.

-   Note: the API that sends the APDU commands to YubiKey is a blocking function.
+   **Note**: The API that sends the APDU commands to the YubiKey is a blocking function.
 Use a background thread to provide the expected user experience.

     ```java
     executorService.execute {
         try {